-Parliament session: An autumn of anxiety
+Parliament session: an autumn of anxiety

 Switzerland must therefore raise more revenue or save more, and the government’s plan is to save more.
 Just before the session, the Federal Council presented a CHF4 billion savings package.

-This news raised alarms in the Federal Palace.
+This news raised alarms in parliament.
 While the agenda items were still being dealt with in the House of Representatives, this savings plan dominated the discussions in the corridors and meeting rooms.

 Because the plan is divisive: For the left-wing, it is a cost-cutting hammer blow.
 They see it as an attack on the public services and social welfare Switzerland.
 The right-wing on the other hand, welcomes the package as a bold step and is pleased with the unexpectedly large number of savings ideas.

-“We finally know what is possible,” says Swiss People’s Party Parliamentarian Vroni Thalmann.
+“We finally know what is possible,” says Swiss People’s Party parliamentarian Vroni Thalmann.
 She praises the expert group that scrutinised the federal expenditure down to the last Excel sheet line for potential savings and found over 60 items.
 “We wouldn’t have been able to do something like this so thoroughly in parliament,” she says.

 The plan also provides for the cancellation of the federal contribution to the Swiss Broadcasting Corporation’s foreign mandate and thus affects the financing of SWI swissinfo.ch.
 It will be submitted for consultation next year and will be discussed in detail in parliament next year.